Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Looking south from Beacon Hill toward the L.A.
 River and the I-5 Freeway.

-Views from Beacon Hill (1,001') are amazing, particularly on a clear day!
+Views from Beacon Hill (1,001') are amazing, particularly on a clear day.
 Immediately in front of you runs the Golden State I-5 freeway and Los Angeles River, which sometimes runs faster than the traffic on the freeway.
 Glendale sprawls out in front of you to the east, with Eagle Rock in the distance.
 Can you spot the eagle rock?
 Burbank highlights your northern view with Verdugo Hills rising high behind it.
 The San Gabriel Mountains outlines your northeast skyline.
 To the south you'll spot Silver Lake, downtown Los Angeles, and when the weather is clear, you can see all the way out to Pales Verdes Peninsula and Catalina Island.
 Hogback ridge defines your western skyline.
 If you look carefully northwest, you can spot Bee Rock adorning the mountainside.
+To the south, there is a use path that directly descends the ridge to meet Lower Beacon Trail.
+This is an alternative route you can use, but note that it is somewhat steep in the upper portion with some loose footing).

-After you have thoroughly soaked in the scenery atop Beacon Hill, retrace your steps to the five-point junction.
+After you have thoroughly soaked in the scenery atop Beacon Hill, retrace your steps to 5-Points junction.
 To continue on the loop, turn left (south) and begin your decent on Coolidge Trail.
 You contour along in a southward direction to the very southeast corner of the park.
 You can see your route far below you.
 In a bit you'll have a nice look at Beacon Hill looming on the north.
 As you near Marty Tregnan Golf Academy, you'll navigate a hairpin turn and start back home.
 After you pass the fence of the driving range, you encounter a fork in the trial.
 To the right is an access trail coming up from a trailhead on Crystal Springs Drive near the pony and train ride.
 Veer left and continue ascending.
 Another hairpin will have you heading back southeast and in a couple minutes you achieve an ascending/descending ridge with good views east and south.
-There is a use path that ascends directly up this ridge to the summit, which I understand is used by some.
+There is a use path that directly ascends this ridge to the summit of Beacon Hill (this is an alternative route you can use.
+It starts off gently and gets somewhat steep with some loose footing as it approaches the summit).
 Continue north, now descending.
 The trail traverses along the east flank of Beacon Hill paralleling the noisy freeway.
 Shortly, the trail will begin to bend west with a steep climb.
 Views open up north and your final destination will come into view.
 You begin to descend and in a few minutes you arrive at the trailhead with a post marked with a "2."
 Walk across the street to the parking lot.

 Additional West View Loop

-If you would like to add an additional loop that will increase your hike by 1.0 mile, here's a nice option: From the five-points junction, notice two trails heading west.
-Take the one on the left which climbs southwest about 0.25 mile to Joe Klass Water Stop, which sits on an outward bend of Vista Del Valley Drive.
+If you would like to add an additional loop that will increase your hike by 1.0 mile, here's a nice option: From 5-Points junction, notice two trails heading west.
+Take the one on the left which climbs southwest about 0.25 mile to Joe Klass Water Stop, which sits on an outward hairpin bend of Vista Del Valle Drive.
 Here you will find some picnic tables, water, trash cans, hitching rails, and shade.
 Veer right on the paved road as it heads west, ascending.
-In about 0.25 mile the road takes a sweeping right turn (north) with a large paved turnout offering great views south toward the LA skyline and west toward Griffith Observatory.
+In about 0.25 mile the road takes a sweeping right turn (north) with a large paved turnout—Vista View Point—offering great views south toward the L.A. skyline and west toward Griffith Observatory.
 About 100 yards further, the road intersects Riverside Trail coming up from the west.
-Here is also the beginning of Hogback Trail climbing northwest past Glendale Peak to Mt.
+Here is also the beginning of Hogback Trail (AKA East Ridge Trail or Bridle Trail) climbing northwest past Glendale Peak to Mt.
 Hollywood about 1.0 mile away.

 For your return, take the wide dirt path adjacent to the large paved turn out.
-You will ascend momentarily, bear left then begin descending north along the west of the small summit with the water tank.
-You will bend right and follow the trail contouring through the upper reaches of Fern Canyon in a northeasterly direction and descend to the five-points junction.
+You will ascend momentarily, bear left, then begin descending north along the west of the small summit with the water tank.
+You will bend right and follow the trail contouring through the upper reaches of Fern Canyon in a northeasterly direction and descend to 5-Points junction.
 To complete the full Beacon Hill loop as described above, turn right (south) and descend via Cooledge Trail.
-Or you can turn left at five-points and descend the way you came up via Fern Canyon Trail. icon
+Or you can turn left at 5-Points and descend the way you came up via Fern Canyon Trail. icon

 Beacon Hill Map